coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    .. exn:: @qualid__parse should go from Number.int to @type or (option @type).
 Instead of Number.int, the types Number.uint or Z or Int63.int or Number.number could be used (you may need to require BinNums or Number or Int63 first).

-     The parsing function given to the :cmd:`Number Notation` vernacular is not of the right type.
+     The parsing function given to the :cmd:`Number Notation` command is not of the right type.

    .. exn:: @qualid__print should go from @type to Number.int or (option Number.int).
 Instead of Number.int, the types Number.uint or Z or Int63.int or Number.number could be used (you may need to require BinNums or Number or Int63 first).

-     The printing function given to the :cmd:`Number Notation` vernacular is not of the right type.
+     The printing function given to the :cmd:`Number Notation` command is not of the right type.

    .. exn:: Unexpected term @term while parsing a number notation.